A Feasibility-Driven Approach to Control-Limited DDP: Box-FDDP: a feasibility-driven approach for multiple shooting

-As far as we know, Tassa et al.~\cite{tassa-iros12} proposed only to modify the search direction using a Box-\gls{qp}.
-However, it is important to pay attention to the rollout as well, during which we find a step length that minimizes the cost~\cite{nocedal-optbook}.
-A similar motivation can be found in methods such as~\cite{xie-icra17,howell-19}, where a standard line-search procedure is used around a local model.
+As far as we know, the standard \textsc{Box-\gls{ddp}}~\cite{tassa-icra14} modifies only the search direction (i.e., backward pass) to handle the control limits.
+However, it is also important to project the controls onto the feasible box during the forward pass.
+We do this by finding a step length that minimizes the cost~\cite{nocedal-optbook}.